casey/just/README.md

 the OS runs will be something like `/usr/bin/env bash /tmp/PATH_TO_SAVED_RECIPE_BODY`.

-Keep in mind that different operating systems split shebang lines differently.
-Depending on the OS, you may need to pass the `-S` flag to `env`, like so:
+Different operating systems split shebang lines differently.
+When passing arguments to the command given to `env`, you may need tell env to split them with the `-S` flag:

 ```just
 run: